 The difference between proxy and VPN services is primarily the increased flexibility and security of the latter.
 If you want free reign on the web without compromising your safety and anonymity, VPN is the best option when choosing VPN Vs Proxy.
 The best VPNs are not free, but it’s an investment worth making that could save your money in the future.
 Otherwise when it comes to VPN Vs Proxy, and you are looking for cheaper not so secure options, then you can consider Proxy servers.

 What Is Tor?

 The Onion Router, or Tor, as it is known, is another option for concealing your information so you can browse the web and download things anonymously.
-It can be used alone or alongside a VPN, and functions by connecting a community network of people, who each share their own bandwidth and IP addresses with each other.
-The result is a giant mesh of encrypted traffic channels which keeps communications anonymous.
+It can be used alone or alongside a VPN, and functions by connecting a community network of people, who each share their bandwidth and IP addresses with each other.
+The result is a giant mesh of encrypted traffic channels that keeps communications anonymous.